afaucon/jokegetter/README.md

-# Templated package
+# Joke getter

 This python package allows to get a joke.
+It uses [JokeAPI](https://sv443.net/jokeapi).

 ## Installation